2. Jobs howto

 JOBID PARTITION NAME USER ACCOUNT ST TIME CPUS NODE NODELIST(REASON)

-12341501 standard myjob_98 panteater PI_lab PD 0:00 1 1 (AssocGrpCPUMinutesLimit)
+12341501 standard myjob_98 panteater PI_lab PD 0:00 1 1 (AssocGrpBillingMinutes)

-12341502 standard myjob_99 panteater PI_lab PD 0:00 1 1 (AssocGrpCPUMinutesLimit)
+12341502 standard myjob_99 panteater PI_lab PD 0:00 1 1 (AssocGrpBillingMinutes)

-2. Check the Slurm lab account balance
+Check your Slurm lab account balance

 [user@login-x:~]$ sbank balance statement -a PI_LAB